joyceful-lee/BlackJack/README.md

 ## Credits
 I made the chips myself - if you want to download and use them, go ahead.
-I got the cards from the [Google Code Archive] (https://code.google.com/archive/p/vector-playing-cards/downloads).
+I got the cards from the [Google Code Archive](https://code.google.com/archive/p/vector-playing-cards/downloads).
-The graphic for the dealer chips is absolutely useless (so pretend it's not there)
+The graphic for the dealer chips is absolutely useless (so pretend it's not there :no_mouth: )